capside/gcp-kubernetes-capsideLAB/README.md

 ## Cloud provider

-Although Kubernetes should work on any cloud provider, this has only been tested on Google Cloud Engine, with Container Engine.
+Although Kubernetes should work on any cloud provider, this has only been tested on Google Cloud Engine with Container Engine and a self-made Kubernetes cluster in AWS.